EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### Propagation Pattern
 ![3-Element Yagi-Uda Antenna (Folded Dipole))](Types_of_Antenna/3-Element-Yagi-Uda-Antenna-Folded-Dipole-Pattern.png)

-Figure 1.4: 3-Element Yagi-Uda Antenna (Folded Dipole) Propagation Pattern.*
+*Figure 1.34: 3-Element Yagi-Uda Antenna (Folded Dipole) Propagation Pattern.*
 The Yagi-Uda is a highly Directional (Unidirectional) antenna.
 - Main Lobe: It produces a strong, focused beam pointing out from the "director" side (the side with the shortest rod).
 - Front-to-Back Ratio: It is very efficient at ignoring signals coming from behind the antenna, making it perfect for targeting a specific transmitter.